klein0r/ioBroker.awtrix-light/docs/en/README.md

 `sendTo` / message box can be used to

-- send one time notifications (with text, sound, duration, ...)
+- send one time notifications (with text, sound, icon, ...)
 - play a custom sound

 ### Notifications